gboncoffee/iguassu/README.md

 Differences from Plan 9 From User Space rio:
 - Text rendering via Xft so TrueType support.
 - Configuration via source code only (`config.h`).
+- No compiled limits.
+- Two keybinds: one for fullscreen and one for reshaping.

+Stuff I still want to add in the future:
+- The autohiding of obscured windows feature from the Plan 9 version.
+- Fix the menu in 9term.
+Apparently, 9term repasses the button 3 click as a root window event and I didn't managed to differentiate it from a real click.
+The result of this is a buggy behaviour when right-clicking 9term (this happens in the Plan 9 From User Space rio too).

 ## Build